abdullahriaz1/DermaAI/README.md

 # Derma AI

 Your Personalized Skin Advisor
-A suite of AI-based skin ailment classifiers leveraging Vision Transformers
+A suite of AI-based skin ailment classifiers leveraging deep learning with new techniques, including Vision Transformers

 ## Components